4DModeller/4DM_Hackathon/_pages/practical_info.md

 [//]: # (#### Registration)

-[//]: # (Please register via [this google form]&#40;https://docs.google.com/forms/d/e/1FAIpQLSeMP7LZ7i7stw1ObdusBQN47eAsNq5uBur4wyW3e4WvgmE5YQ/viewform?usp=sf_link&#41;)
+[//]: # (Please register via [this google form]&#40https://forms.gle/7PWa3oVNu6AxqBRM6)

-[//]: # (latest by 31st of August.
-Accepted participants will be informed around September 4th.)
+[//]: # (latest by 15th of January 2024.
+Accepted participants will be informed around February 1st.)

 [//]: # ()
 [//]: # (<br />)

 #### Travelling
-Travelling to/from Oslo Airport is quite straightforward with regular bus and train departures.
-Please check vy.no, flytoget.no, or of course maps.google.com.
+Traveling to Bristol is straigtforward and you can either travel there from train via London or through the Bristol airport

 <br />

 #### Dates and Location
-The hackathon will take place 2-3 November 2023 in Oslo, following the Svalbard Science Conference.
-An exact location in Oslo will follow.
+The hackathon will take place March 25-27, 2024 at the University of Bristol School for Geographical Sciences.

 <br />

 #### Who can participate
 Anyone interested in Spatio-Temporal modelling.
-For the first hackathon in November 2023 an interest in Svalbard related problems is desired.
-Another 4DM hackathon is planned for spring 2024 with a broader perspective to further develop, extend and exploit the capabilities of 4DM.
-This will be in a global context.
 Some experience with R and GitHub is desired.

 <br />

 #### Finances
 Participation in the hackathon is free.
-There will be a possibility to apply for partial financial support for travel costs, more details will follow
+There will be a possibility to apply for partial financial support for travel costs.

 <br />